cuiyingbeicheng/survRDOR/README.md

 # Installation

-Users may install the survRDPR package in R with the following code:
+Users may install the survRDOR package in R with the following code:

 ```
 remotes::install_github("cuiyingbeicheng/survRDOR")